ellemiekevankints/LunarNRM-Blender-Models/README.md

 # Lunar Crater Blender Models

 This repository contains Blender models of lunar craters used in the **2025 IEEE Aerospace Conference Paper: _Neural Radiance Methods for Lunar Terrain Modeling_**.
-These models were designed for simulating orbital camera systems and generating synthetic datasets to evaluate neural radiance field methods for lunar terrain reconstruction.
+These models were designed for simulating orbital camera systems and generating synthetic datasets to evaluate neural radiance field (NeRF) methods for lunar terrain reconstruction.
 The original models were developed by **Midge "Mantissa" Sinnaeve** and can be found [here](https://blendermarket.com/products/moonscapes).
 The models provided in this repository were modified to create lunar terrains with similar properties to the lunar South Pole.

 ## Overview

 Lunar craters represent challenging terrain for 3D modeling due to their unique geometric and photometric properties.
-The Blender models in this repository were specifically crafted to support research on physically accurate 3D surface modeling and were utilized for the following purposes:
+The Blender models in this repository were specifically crafted to support research on physically accurate 3D surface modeling.
+The models were utilized for the following purposes:

 - Simulating orbital cameras to collect multi-view imagery.
-- Testing neural radiance field (NeRF) methods for terrain modeling.
+- Testing NeRF methods for terrain modeling.
-- Validating terrain reconstruction performance under varying illumination and view conditions.
+- Validating terrain reconstruction performance under varying illumination conditions.

 ### Key Features